 Navigating through the Jungle

-Por Néfer Muñoz
+By Néfer Muñoz

 The birth of a quetzal or a weasel's surprise attack on a nest in Costa Rica's cloud forest is now within the reach of the world's Internet users as part of a project aimed at conserving this unique ecosystem.

-The clouds that envelop the mountainous jungle, dampening the leaves and allowing the proliferation of plants that grow over other plants constitutes a wondrous landscape, which can be visited via the Internet, thanks to the Could Forest Live project.
+SAN JOSE, (Tierramérica).- The clouds that envelop the mountainous jungle, dampening the leaves and allowing the proliferation of plants that grow over other plants constitutes a wondrous landscape, which can be visited via the Internet, thanks to the Could Forest Live project.